guusyy/betterWikipediaHRS/README.md

 # Better readability for Wikipedia articles on high resolution screens
 This chrome extension improves the readability of Wikipedia articles on high resolution screens by setting a maximum width to the article.
-Wikipedia's layout is not optimized for the high resolution screens of current time, article lines contain much more characters per row for the optimal line lenght for readability.
+Wikipedia's layout is not optimized for the high resolution screens, article lines contain too many characters per row for the optimal line lenght for readability.

 ### Installation Instructions